SAP-samples/teched2023-XP162/Exercises/3_Develop/5_Prepare Launchpad.md

 ## Summary

-You have configured your HTML5 Application for the Launchpad, continue to - [6_Integrate](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/6_Integrate.md)
+You have configured your HTML5 Application for the Launchpad, go to the next card or if in GitHub continue to - [6_Integrate](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/6_Integrate.md)